 "[Endometriosis] is a disease that’s associated with menstruation and there are taboos and stigmas around it and it’s very personal," he said.
 "The problem is also the disease because it’s not your typical disease.
 There is no test, there’s no biomarker.
 Doctors will easily misdiagnose."

 What is endometriosis?

-Endometriosis strikes when endometrial tissue, the tissue that lines the uterus, grows outside of the uterus and onto other areas of the body, like the ovaries, fallopian tubes, vagina and cervix, according to the U.S. Office on Women's Health.
+Endometriosis strikes when "tissue similar to the lining of the uterus grows outside of the uterus," and onto other areas of the body, like the ovaries, fallopian tubes, vagina and cervix, according to the U.S. Office on Women's Health.

 The cause of endometriosis is unknown but its symptoms are more well-known: Painful menstrual cramps, chronic lower back and pelvis pain, pain during and after sex, bleeding or spotting between periods and digestive problems like diarrhea, constipation, bloating and nausea.
 These symptoms are most often experienced during menstruation.

 Endometriosis also makes it harder for women to get pregnant.